 Step 5 — Cut to managed support on day one

-Every completed room enters managed support the day it goes live.
+Every completed room enters managed meeting room support the day it goes live.
 No support gap, no warranty confusion, no orphaned spaces.
 Monitoring agents are already installed during staging; the cutover is a flip in the management portal, not new field work.
+Fixed Momentum room packages make this even cleaner because the BOM and monitoring profile are already known on day one, and our Microsoft Teams Rooms practice runs the same playbook for MTR-first fleets.

 Step 6 — Govern the standard over time